cjjossart/mycosnp-bwa-reference/README.md

     The workflow should now be installed in the `~/mycosnp/mycosnp-bwa-reference` directory.

+    Note: To update the workflow, run the `install-workflow` command with the `-f` option as follows:

+    ```bash
+    gf install-workflow --make-apps -f -g https://github.com/CDCgov/mycosnp-bwa-reference mycosnp-bwa-reference
+    ```

 ## Execution

 View the workflow parameter requirements using GeneFlow's `help` command: